By Amy Elisa Jackson

 What is the Most Protective Hairstyle?

 The aforementioned hairstyles are all highly protective.
 The key is to not allow the hairstyle itself to become the source of stress on your strands.
-Protective hairstyles such as braids or faux locs may require some tension to create and can have risks of their own if worn frequently without breaks.
-Let’s talk about how to protect your hair while wearing protective styles.
+Protective hairstyles such as braids or faux locs may require some tension to create & can have risks of their own if worn frequently without breaks.
+Let’s talk about how to protect your hair while wearing simple protective styles.

 What’s your favorite protective style for the season?
 How do you normally take care of your protective styles?